-With regard to eligible applications and participating higher education institutions per country, Portugal ranks fifth in the top five performing countries in both calls, as shown in the following graphs.
-In the first call, French HEI take the lead, followed by German, Spanish and Italian HEI, whereas in the second call German HEI outweigh French HEI, again followed by Spanish, Italian HEI.
+Regarding eligible applications and participating higher education institutions per country, Portugal ranks fifth in the top five performing countries in both calls, as shown in the following graphs.

 The following tables provide an overview of the participation and selection rates out of the number of eligible HEI in both calls.
 Given that there are major discrepancies in the number of eligible HEI between participating countries, cross-country comparisons are not straightforward.
-As an example, France and Spain which are on the four top performing countries with regard to eligible applications do not seem to do as well in terms of participation and selection rates on account of having very high numbers of eligible institutions.
-At the other end of the spectrum, Malta with only 7 eligible HEI and 1 HEI participating that was also selected, reaches a good participation rate and the best selection rate in the 1st call.

 Regarding regions, the low participation and selection rates of Southern and Western Europe despite have the highest numbers of participating and selected HEI also reflects the large number of eligible HEI in these regions.

-If we look at the results of Portuguese HEI, the participation rate increases from 16% in the 1^{st} call to 21% in the 2^{nd} call, and more importantly the selection rate raises from 3% in the 1^{st} call to 7% in the second call.
+If we look at the results of Portuguese HEI, the participation rate increases from 16% in the 1st call to 21% in the 2nd call, and more importantly the selection rate raises from 3% in the 1st call to 7% in the second call.